Wikrom-Th/earthquake-charts/README.md

 through `get_data_usgs.py` or moved manually from `other_eqs.csv` using `assign_countries_to_place.py`

 - `other_eqs.csv` is used to store other earthquakes that were queried along with from `get_data_usgs.py`

+## TODO

+Finish up the matplotlib part and the GUI